 - Contempt powers for Special Court Judges was first discussed in the early 1970s, then again in 1989 and was finally accomplished in 1994;

 - Worked with the Constables Association of PA and the Legislature on modernization of statutes regarding constables and with the Supreme Court in adopting Rules of Judicial Administration concerning constables;

 - Continually reaching out to other groups, associations and organizations that have a stake in the operation of magisterial district courts;

 - In 1995, accomplished the goal of equalizing pay for all district justices and secured a cost of living allowance for salaries;

-- In 2000, the Association launched its website for members;
+- In 2000, the Association launched a website for its members;

 - In 2001, the SCJAP participated in the PA Supreme Court’s Intergovernmental Task Force to Study the District Justice System;